Key question: How do we ensure all pupils can express their views and influence decisions?

 When assessing the level of behaviour and safety in schools, inspections should look at a small sample of case studies in order to evaluate the experience of particular individuals and groups, including disabled pupils and those who have special educational needs, looked after children and those with mental health needs.

 SCARF promotes the skills and confidence to help children find their voice.
-Through the SCARF activities and ethos, children develop decision-making and critical thinking skills as well as learning to work cooperatively and openly.
+Through the SCARF activities and ethos, children develop discussion and debating skills, decision-making and critical thinking skills as well as learning to work cooperatively and openly.
 Much of SCARF focuses on the importance of children listening to and respecting the views of others, whilst being confident to think through and assert their own.

 Children’s views and ideas inform the content and direction of our educator-led sessions.
 Some programmes, such as such as Time for Change (puberty) include pre-session questionnaires so that children’s needs and views can be taken into account when planning content.